IBM/pyCSM/docs/authorization_docs/authorization.rst

 Authorization
 =============
-This page holds the documentation for the differnt methods contained in the Authorization folder
+This page holds the documentation for the different methods contained in the Authorization folder

 Code documentation
 -------------------